Unit Testing Best Practices: The 10 Commandments

 10. Only test the public behavior

-This article will teach you the most important best practices when it comes to writing unit tests so that you can avoid common pitfalls.
+This article will teach you the ten best practices for unit testing to avoid common pitfalls in your testing process.

 unit testing

 However, the tests you are writing should be simple.
 If the test is too complicated, it will be difficult to figure out what went wrong when your test fails.
-Furthermore, it will be tough to maintain such a test.
+Furthermore, it will be tough to maintain it.

 The good unit test follows the AAA structure: